NateSkiles/MyThai-Code-Summary/readme.md

 ## CRUD Functionality

 ### Create
-To get started the first thing I had to do was create models for my app, these models are used to add objects to the database.
+The first thing I had to do was create models for my app.
+These models are used to add objects to the database.
 For this project, I used two models; one for the *Dishes*  and one for *Restaurants*.
-To do this I used Django's Model class and defined my models' attributes in the *models.py* file of the app:
+To do this, I used Django's Model class and defined my models' attributes in the *models.py* file of the app:

 ``` python
 class Restaurant(models.Model):